StCroixTourism.com...It's about all things St. Croix...

 12. Do we need to conserve water while on the island?

-It is not absolutely necessary, however, we do ask that you try to conserve as much as possible.
-The water at most major hotels, and while in either Christiansted or Frederiksted, is safe to drink.
-The water at most private villas comes from rainwater collected from the roof and stored in a cistern under the house (this is very common in the Caribbean), or by costly water deliveries by truck.
-Although St. Croix is an island, surrounded by water, fresh water is very scarce.
-We recommend buying drinking water from the grocery store.
+It is not absolutely necessary, however, please try to conserve water as much as possible.
+The water at most major hotels, and while in either Christiansted or Frederiksted, is pretty safe to drink.
+The water at most private villas comes from rainwater collected from the roof and stored in a cistern under the house, which is typical throughout the Caribbean), or is delivered by trucks.
+As you can imagine, this can be very expensive.
+Fresh water is very scarce on St. Croix.
+We recommend buying drinking water from a grocery store or the many convenience stores around the island.

 Back to top of page